 The Path to Purple

 One summer afternoon in the mailroom of a U.S. Senator I started a Tumblr blog called Purple Politics.
-It was the summer before my senior year of college and I was interning on The Hill.
-I had achieved full political-nerd status with my friends, who would use me as their news source in lieu of reading the news themselves.
+I was still in college and had achieved full political-nerd status with my friends, who would use me as their news source in lieu of reading the news themselves.
 I’d get texts all the time, like: